torvalds/linux/Documentation/virt/hyperv/vpci.rst

 latency, compared with devices that are virtualized by the hypervisor.
-The device should appear to the guest just as it would when running on bare metal, so no changes are required to the Linux device drivers for the device.
+The device should appear to the guest just as it would when running on bare metal, so no changes are required to the GNU/Linux device drivers for the device.

 Hyper-V terminology for vPCI devices is "Discrete Device Assignment" (DDA).
 Public documentation for Hyper-V DDA is